zehpunktbarron/iOSMAnalyzer/README.md

 ============

 A tool for intrinsic OpenStreetMap data quality analyses.
-Developed by Christopher Barron @ http://giscience.uni-hd.de/
+Developed by Christopher Barron & Pascal Neis @ http://giscience.uni-hd.de/

 This command line tool generates a PDF document containing statistics, maps and diagrams which can be used for assessing the quality of a selected OSM area.
 As an input only an OSM-Full-History-Dump is needed.
 It is written in python mainly performing SQL queries on a local database on Linux (Ubuntu) operating system.
 The tool is published under GNU GENERAL PUBLIC LICENSE V3.
 Feel free to use and contribute to the tool on GitHub.